Sequential Monte Carlo Methods in the nimble R Package: Filtering given fixed parameters

+The \code{resetFunctions = TRUE} option is helpful when compiling a second algorithm for a model.
+See the \pkg{nimble} User Manual for more details.

-\begin{Schunk} \begin{Sinput} R> exampleAuxiliaryFilter <- buildAuxiliaryFilter(exampleModel, nodes = 'x', + control = list(saveAll = TRUE, lookahead = 'mean')) R> CexampleAuxiliaryFilter <- compileNimble(exampleAuxiliaryFilter, + project = exampleModel, resetFunctions = TRUE) R> CexampleAuxiliaryFilter$run(10000) R> auxiliaryFilterSamples <- as.matrix(CexampleAuxiliaryFilter$mvEWSamples) \end{Sinput} \end{Schunk} The final method we demonstrate for models with fixed parameters is the ensemble Kalman filter, which can be built via a call to \code{buildEnsembleKF}.
+The final method we demonstrate for models with fixed parameters is the ensemble Kalman filter, which can be built via a call to \code{buildEnsembleKF}.
 Note that the ensemble Kalman filter, as described in Section~\ref{subsubsec:ENKF}, does not produce weights with its particle estimates.
-Thus only one output array, named \code{mvSamples}, is available for this algorithm. \begin{Schunk} \begin{Sinput} R> exampleEnsembleKF <- buildEnsembleKF(exampleModel, nodes = 'x', + control = list(saveAll = TRUE)) R> CexampleEnsembleKF <- compileNimble(exampleEnsembleKF, + project = exampleModel, resetFunctions = TRUE) R> CexampleEnsembleKF$run(10000) R> EnKFSamples <- as.matrix(CexampleEnsembleKF$mvSamples) \end{Sinput} \end{Schunk} Since our example model has normal transition and observation equations, the filtering distribution can also be calculated analytically using the Kalman filter \citep{kalman60}.
-Below, we use the \pkg{dlm} package \citep{petris10} to apply a Kalman filter to our model and compare the analytic filtering distribution provided by the Kalman filter to the approximate filtering distributions given by the bootstrap filter, auxiliary particle filter, and EnKF.
-Note that the quantiles in Figure~\ref{fig:exampleDLM_Chunk} align almost exactly for all filters. \begin{Schunk}
+Thus there is only one output array, named \code{mvSamples}.
+Additionally, we note that the ensemble Kalman filter in \pkg{nimble} will only work with Gaussian noise in the process and observations, although the mean state dynamics or observations can be non-linear. \begin{Schunk} \begin{Sinput} R> exampleEnsembleKF <- buildEnsembleKF(exampleModel, nodes = 'x', + control = list(saveAll = TRUE)) R> CexampleEnsembleKF <- compileNimble(exampleEnsembleKF, + project = exampleModel, resetFunctions = TRUE) R> CexampleEnsembleKF$run(10000) R> EnKFSamples <- as.matrix(CexampleEnsembleKF$mvSamples) \end{Sinput} \end{Schunk} Since our example model has normal transition and observation equations, the filtering distribution can also be calculated exactly using the Kalman filter \citep{kalman60}.
+Below, we use the \pkg{dlm} package \citep{petris10} to apply a Kalman filter to our model and compare the exact filtering distribution provided by the Kalman filter to the approximate filtering distributions given by the bootstrap filter, auxiliary particle filter, and EnKF.
+Note that the quantiles in Figure~\ref{fig:exampleDLM_Chunk} align almost exactly for all filters.